 Some very successful nutrition coaches charge $300 per hour.

-Weight loss coaching: The weight loss coaching market is worth at least $738 million and is projected to grow by 8.5% per annum.
+Weight loss coaching: The weight loss coaching market is worth at least $738 million and is projected to grow by 8.5% annually.

 Therefore, this market should be worth $1.05 billion by 2022.

-Consumer interest in health coaches: According to surveys, 60% of Americans want health coaching, but 80% of them have never been offered it.
+Consumer interest in health coaches: According to surveys, 60% of Americans want health coaching, but 80% have never been offered it.

 It’s clear from these numbers that making a move into nutrition coaching is good financial sense.

-Interest is high, it’s a growth market, and yet it’s far from saturated.
+Interest is a high growth market, yet it’s far from saturated.

 With so many potential clients, there is plenty of work to go around.